bigV1/Algorithm/README.md

 # OJ
-to recoder the solutiones to OJ's problems
+to recoder the solutiones about problems on OJ